The Grocers’ Company has a long tradition of charitable giving and philanthropy

 Our Response to COVID-19

-On top of our regular grantmaking, and the additional £150,000 earlier this year to support charities during the pandemic, we plan to find additional funds to support more pandemic related issues in 2021.
+On top of our regular grantmaking, and the additional £150,000 in 2020 to support charities during the pandemic, we have invested an additional £60,000 to support more pandemic related issues in 2021.

 On top of our regular grantmaking, and the gifted additional £110,000 to support charities helping people with long-term illnesses, homelessness, mental health, and initiatives helping isolated, vulnerable individuals, we plan to find additional funds to support more pandemic related issues in 2021.The Grocers' Charity is one of hundreds of funders which have signed a COVID-19 Funder Statement.
 Along with many other donors, the Grocers' Charity wants to offer reassurance that we stand with the sector during this time.
 If you receive grant funding from us, we understand you may need to adapt your activities.
 We are here if you want to talk, at the right time for you.